visit-dav/largedata/_presentations/miller86_20Oct20_agc.md

 In addition, we'll discuss and compare to the present day some of the historical social context of the 1960's era in which this work took place.
 Time permitting, the talk will conclude with several stories about actual user experiences with the AGC in Apollo missions.

+**Note:** The PowerPoint slides use too many animations for any PDF versions of the slides to be worthwhile.
+So, only an *optimized* PowerPoint version is made available here.